manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 ## Using GraphQL with Apollo

 The data for the application you create in this post is returned by the GraphQL server that was described in the _Prerequisites_ section.
-Setting up this GraphQL server is required to continue with the steps in the remainer of this post.
+Setting up this GraphQL server is required to continue with the steps in the remainder of this post.

 ### Setting Up a GraphQL Server
 To set up the GraphQL server that is needed to get the data for the React application that you've built so far, you need to follow all the steps in the tutorial [Build and Secure a GraphQL Server with Node.js](https://auth0.com/blog/build-and-secure-a-graphql-server-with-node-js/) or clone the project from [Github](https://github.com/auth0-blog/auth0-graphql-server).

 If you've completed the tutorial to create a GraphQL server, you can proceed to the next step _Set up Apollo client with React_.
-Otherwise, after cloning the repository you need to move into the newly created directory and follow the steps in the _Getting started_ section of the readme.
+Otherwise, after cloning the repository, you need to move into the newly created directory and follow the steps in the _Getting started_ section of the readme.
 This means you need to create a new file called `.env`:

 ```bash
 touch .env